ctu-geoforall-lab/osmclcplus/README.md

 ``translation-tables/osm_polygon_to_lulc.csv``

-The translation of OSM line elements into LULC classes together with the buffer values is contained in the table:
+The translation of OSM linear elements into LULC classes together with the buffer values is contained in the table:

 ``translation-tables/osm_line_to_lulc.csv``